 Davinder Singh to be questioned in Delhi: NIA sources

-New Delhi, Jan 18: The National Investigation Agency will question DSP Davinder Dingh at New Delhi.
+New Delhi, Jan 18: The National Investigation Agency (NIA) will question DSP Davinder Singh at New Delhi.

 He will be taken to Delhi for questioning, NIA sources say.
 The NIA had taken over the case against Singh and three Hizbul Mujahideen terrorists.